FAQs Regarding 4% Housing Tax Credit Developments financed with Private Activity Bonds

 In the event the bonds are paid off or the developer decides to sell the property how long will the state continue to monitor these developments?

 With every bond transaction there is a Regulatory Agreement and with Housing Tax Credit transactions there is a Land Use Restriction Agreement (LURA).
-The Regulatory Agreement and LURA are agreements between the Issuer of the bonds (i.e. TDHCA) and the property that sets forth certain restrictions concerning the Development.
+The Regulatory Agreement and LURA are agreements between the Issuer of the bonds (e.g., TDHCA) and the property that sets forth certain restrictions concerning the Development.
 These restrictions can include, but are not limited to, the following: maximum allowable rents, tenant supportive services, development amenities, tax covenants, and replacement reserve funds created for the purpose of repairs and maintenance.
-Both of these documents stay in effect for a minimum of 30 years (or longer if the bonds are still outstanding) even if the property is sold; therefore the property is monitored for 30 years.
+Both of these documents stay in effect for a minimum of 30 years (or longer if the bonds are still outstanding) even if the property is sold.
 The Regulatory Agreement and LURA are attached to the land and not the owner.

 Can a developer change the tenant population they committed to serve?

 What are the conditions that are placed on tenants of affordable housing?

 The development owner establishes tenant requirements that they must apply to all tenants equally.
 For example, criminal and credit background checks might be completed just as they would be for any other tenant in multifamily developments.
 The development owner, not TDHCA, sets the requirements.
 It is the development owner's responsibility to make sure that all the tenants who are living on the property qualify based on their income.
 The Department will monitor for income restrictions and tenant occupancy, but the ongoing responsibility is with the owner and the management company they have selected.
 The development owner can establish procedures up to and including eviction for non-payment of rent which is consistent with state eviction laws that would be applicable to any other apartment complex.
 The following chart is helpful in identifying the responsibilities of TDHCA and the Developer.